aDudko/spring-security-with-jwt-in-action/README.md

 ## How to try this project?

-Don't forget to set the JWT_SECRET environment variable before running the application (you know what to do).
+❗Don't forget to set the `JWT_SECRET` environment variable before running the application (you know what to do).
 You can use, for example, [this service](https://emn178.github.io/online-tools/sha256.html)

 ```sh